marmelab/react-admin/docs/List.md

 ![Actions Toolbar](./img/actions-toolbar.png)

-You can replace the list of default actions by your own element using the `actions` prop:
+You can replace the list of default actions by your own elements using the `actions` prop:

 ```jsx
 import * as React from 'react';